medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 > deliberately refused rather than translated: a `"first"`/`"last"` anchor chained off an `"any"`
 > anchor, which would need a per-patient value computed from a witness that only exists inside a
 > correlated query. `cctb` rejects it at validation with a message saying so.
+>
+> **One exception, added after `cctb` caught up: the uniform levels 3 and 4 of §1 are not yet
+> implemented.** `cctb` still applies the `version: "2"` polarity, AND-of-OR for inclusion and
+> OR-of-AND for exclusion, which is why its anchor resolution is currently correct only for
+> inclusion-side anchor groups.
+Until it follows, an anchor group defined inside `exclusionCriteria`
+> with more than one criterion is mistranslated rather than rejected.
 > Everything else should be read as "this is what `cctb` does today." `version: "3"` has not been
 > published or adopted anywhere yet, so there was no reason to stage it behind an intermediate,
 > never-released version — the whole extension ships as one breaking change from today's adopted